hisovereign/Fade-Monitors/README.md

 -xprintidle

--hotkey toggle required for this version
+-hotkey toggle required for mouse-based dim (this readme will use bindkeys)

 ### Install requirements (copy, paste(ctrl + shift + v) commands into terminal)
 Open menu and search for terminal.